 But due to the fact that the ClickFunnels course creation platform happens to be so basic – we didn’t include it in our top Thinkific alternatives.

 Kartra on its own has more membership site features and competes against other special platform.

 But still, if you want to create and launch your funnels in minutes and have a basic membership site – then you might want to consider ClickFunnels.

 It comes with a 14day trial with a starting paid plan of $97/mo.

-Apart from building and creating your courses on Ruzuku – you can also use it in managing tutoring processes and some student engagement features also found on Kajabi on Podia.
+Apart from building and creating your online courses on Ruzuku – you can also use it in managing tutoring processes and some student engagement features also found on Kajabi on Podia.